The UGR in international rankings (2019)

-The UGR holds fourth place after the University of Barcelona, Complutense University of Madrid and Autonomous University of Barcelona in the 2019 ARWU, outperforming other important Spanish institutions such as Pompeu Fabra University, the Autonomous University of Madrid and the University of Valencia.
+The UGR, which holds fourth place after the University of Barcelona, Complutense University of Madrid and Autonomous University of Barcelona in the 2019 ARWU, has also outperformed other important Spanish institutions such as Pompeu Fabra University, the Autonomous University of Madrid and the University of Valencia.

 We find a similar trend reflected in another leading ranking system — the 2019 CWTS Leiden Ranking — in which the UGR is currently ranked 5th in Spain and 267th in the world (CWTS 2019).
 Elsewhere, in the NTU (Taiwan) Ranking, the UGR has reached 309th position internationally and is ranked 6th in Spain (NTU 2019).
 Meanwhile, the Scimago Institutions Rankings places the UGR 5th from among 59 higher education institutions in Spain in terms of research rank (SIR 2019).
 In the 2019 edition of the University Ranking by Academic Performance (URAP 2019), the UGR has attained 242nd position in the world and 6th in Spain.

 The data presented in this article, highlighting the UGR’s continual progress in global university ranking systems, is just that; data.
 However, considering the socio-economic context in which the UGR operates and the resources-per-student at its disposal, this progression has been highly positive, and is a clear indication of the University's unyielding commitment to excelling in higher education.